TeeWrath/cli-letter/README.md

 npm i chalk chalk-animation figlet gradient-string inquirer nanospinner
 ```

-## Hit the star if this got you your valentine..
+## Hit the star if this got you your valentine...